 There is one last important Italian chocolate creation we need to present, the cioccolato di Modica.
 This chocolate, which has a P.A.T. denomination (Prodotti Agroalimentari Tradizionali Italiani) is produced exclusively in the Modica area of Sicily, using a traditional procedure and recipe, which confers to it a grainy, crumbly texture.
 It seems it was the Spaniards who brought to Sicily the recipe and the techniques to produce this chocolate, which is said to be just like the original xocoatl made by the Aztecs.
 The cioccolato di Modica is made using a traditional “lavorazione a freddo.”
 Through it, the cocoa mass (including cocoa butter) is heated up to make it fluid at a temperature no higher than 40 degrees celsius.
 Then cane sugar and spices such as cinnamon, vanilla, ginger, and chili are added to the mixture.

 Best Chocolate festival in Italy

-Last, but not least, here are some of the best Italian Festivals dedicated to the Italian chocolate, as chosen by the Touring Club Italiano:
+Last, but not least, here are some of the best Italian Festivals (one of our favourites is Cioccoshow) dedicated to Italian chocolate, as chosen by the Touring Club Italiano:

 - Eurochocolate: Perugia